 If you catch a cold, you can expect to be sick for one to two weeks.
-But that doesn't mean you have to be miserable.
-These remedies may help:
+That doesn't mean you have to be miserable.
+These remedies might help you feel better:

-- Water and other fluids.
+- Stay hydrated.
 Water, juice, clear broth or warm lemon water with honey helps loosen congestion and prevents dehydration.
 Avoid alcohol, coffee and caffeinated sodas, which can make dehydration worse.

-- Salt water.
+Soothe a sore throat.
 A saltwater gargle — 1/4 to 1/2 teaspoon salt dissolved in an 8-ounce glass of warm water — can temporarily relieve a sore or scratchy throat.
 Children younger than 6 years are unlikely to be able to gargle properly.

-Saline nasal drops and sprays.
-Over-the-counter saline nasal drops and sprays combat stuffiness and congestion.
-In infants, experts recommend instilling several saline drops into one nostril, then gently suctioning that nostril with a bulb syringe.
-To do this, squeeze the bulb, gently place the syringe tip in the nostril about 1/4 to 1/2 inch (about 6 to 12 millimeters) and slowly release the bulb.
+In infants, experts recommend putting several saline drops into one nostril, then gently suctioning that nostril with a bulb syringe.
+To do this, squeeze the bulb, gently place the syringe tip in the nostril about 1/4 to 1/2 inch (about 6 to 12 millimeters), and slowly release the bulb.
 Saline nasal sprays may be used in older children.

-Over-the-counter cold and cough medications in older children and adults.
-Nonprescription decongestants and pain relievers offer some symptom relief, but they won't prevent a cold or shorten its duration, and most have some side effects.
-If used for more than a few days, they can actually make symptoms worse.
+Try over-the-counter (OTC) cold and cough medications.
+For adults and children age 5 and older, OTC decongestants, antihistamines and pain relievers might offer some symptom relief.
+However, they won't prevent a cold or shorten its duration, and most have some side effects.

 The list of ineffective cold remedies is long.
-A few of the more common ones that don't work include:
+Some of the more common ones that don't work include: